-The Arts Institute of Middlesex County (AIMC) is committed to the vision that all residents of Middlesex County can access and participate in the arts, history, folklife and culure that enrich their lives.
+The Arts Institute of Middlesex County (AIMC) and the Division of History and Historic Preservation is committed to the vision that all residents of Middlesex County can access and participate in the arts, history, folklife and culure that enrich their lives.
 One of the many ways it advances and revitalizes this mission is by developing and funding art, history, folklife and cultural programs that serve the residents of Middlesex County.
 By working in conjunction with municipalities and local nonprofit art and history organizations, AIMC delivers quality programming to the residents of Middlesex County.

 Funding for these grants is made possible by the Middlesex County Board of County Commissioners.
-These guidelines are for Capital Grants.
-Middlesex County also offers Historic Preservation Grants, General Operating Support Grants, and Program Support I & II Grants.
+These guidelines are for Historic Preservation Grants.
+Middlesex County also offers Capital Grants, General Operating Support Grants and Program Support I & II Grants.